isomerpages/ncss-ssi/pages/training/certificate_prog/preparatory-training-for-potential-peer-support-specialist.md

 -   3 GCE ‘O’ level credits, including English, or equivalent qualifications are preferred.
 -   An ability to comprehend, speak, read and write English at a proficiency level equivalent to level 5 of the Employability Skills Workforce Skills Qualifications (ES WSQ) Workplace Literacy (WPL).
--   Numeracy skills at a proficiency level equivalent to level 5 of the Employability Skills Workforce Skils Qualifications (ES WSQ) Workplace Numeracy (WPN).
+-   Numeracy skills at a proficiency level equivalent to level 5 of the Employability Skills Workforce Skills Qualifications (ES WSQ) Workplace Numeracy (WPN).

 ### **Learning Outcomes**